apache/flink/docs/apis/streaming/state.md

 All transformations in Flink may look like functions (in the functional processing terminology), but are in fact stateful operators.
-You can make *every* transformation (`map`, `filter`, etc) stateful by declaring local variables or using Flink's state interface.
-You can register any local variable as ***managed*** state by implementing an interface.
+You can make *every* transformation (`map`, `filter`, etc) stateful by using Flink's state interface or checkpointing instance fields of your function.
+You can register any instance field as ***managed*** state by implementing an interface.
 In this case, and also in the case of using Flink's native state interface, Flink will automatically take consistent snapshots of your state periodically, and restore its value in the case of a failure.